ragingwind/chrome-headless-launcher/readme.md

 # chrome-headless-launcher

-> Run the latest Chrome browser on CLI simply without head
+> Run the latest Chrome browser on CLI simply without head.
+If you're not familar with headless chrome browser? please see [this](https://developers.google.com/web/updates/2017/04/headless-chrome)ss

 ## Install